MoinulHossainNabil/deploy-django-project-on-pythonanywhere/README.md

     git init
     touch .gitignore

 Add ignorable files in the .gitignore.
-You may use this [.gitignore content](https://djangowaves.com/tips-tricks/gitignore-for-a-django-project/) for common files and directories to skip.
+You may use this [.gitignore content](https://djangowaves.com/tips-tricks/gitignore-for-a-django-project/) for common files and directories.

     git add .
     git config user.name "yourgithubusername"